 Establishing Healthy Eating Patterns in Early Childhood

-Early childhood is an important time to establish healthy eating patterns.
-At our nurseries, we will continue to work in partnership with all of our families to help establish these healthy eating patterns.
-If you have any questions or concerns, reach out to your nursery team.
-If you’d like some ideas on recipes and things to cook with your child at home, take a look at our ‘Cooking and Baking with Children’ activities page and even try out some of our nursery recipes!
+Early childhood is a critical period for establishing healthy eating patterns.
+At our nurseries, we are committed to working collaboratively with families to foster these habits.
+If you have any questions or concerns, do not hesitate to reach out to your nursery team.
+For ideas on recipes and engaging cooking activities to enjoy with your child at home, visit our ‘Cooking and Baking with Children’ activities page and explore our nursery recipes.

 In conclusion, nurturing healthy eating habits from a young age is vital for children’s well-being and long-term health.